Driving an AI-powered future, we use machine learning translation in this website.

 Article

-The Disastrous Domino Effect of Design and Construction Defects in Supertall Towers
+The Domino Effect of Design and Construction Defects in Supertall Towers

 Floods, faulty elevators, and electrical explosions – these are just some of the complications that have arisen from construction and design defects reported at 432 Park luxury condominium in New York.
 Here are 10 ways inspection technology and preventive maintenance can stop this domino effect of damages.